ialong/GPflow/README.md

 # gp-ssm

 gp-ssm is a project based on GPflow (see below).
-It can be used to create and train state-space models, especially ones where the transition function (which maps the current state to the next) is a Gaussian process.
+It can be used to create and train state-space models, especially ones where the transition function is modelled by a Gaussian process.
 To use this package, follow the instructions to install GPflow (below) and find the code in the ```ssm``` folder.
 The code to run some example experiments can be found in the ```experiments``` folder.
+The relevant data is all contained in ```datasets``` (under corresponding sub-folders).

 # GPflow